Tift County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility filed with the DDS by your insurance company.
+SR-22 Insurance Requirement: In some cases, you may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of time after your license is reinstated.

 Special Programs

-Disclaimer: This guide is for informational purposes only and should not be considered legal advice.
-It is essential to consult with a qualified DUI attorney in Tift County, Georgia, to discuss your specific situation and legal options.
-Time is of the essence, especially regarding the 15-day deadline for requesting an ALR hearing.
-Don't delay; seek legal counsel immediately.
+This guide is intended to provide general information and should not be considered legal advice.
+It is essential to consult with a qualified attorney in Tift County to discuss the specific details of your DUI case and protect your legal rights.